Snowflake-Labs/mlflow-snowflake/README.md

     df: Either pandas DataFrame or Snowpark DataFrame.

 Returns:
-    Result as a pandas DataFrame.
+    Result as a pandas DataFrame or Snowpark DataFrame.
 ```

 ### Supported Model types